University of Washington

 A total of 805,323 spring-run surrogate fish have been released in Water Year 2026, with an estimated Juvenile Production Estimate (JPE) of 219,852 fish entering the Delta.
 This includes 805,323 Coleman Late-Fall Run Chinook (JPE: 219,852) released from Coleman National Fish Hatchery across 12 coded-wire tag groups.
 See details in table below.

-Table 6: Spring-run Chinook salmon surrogate releases (all Coleman Late-Fall releases, both production and experimental)
+Table 6: Spring-run Chinook salmon surrogate releases (all Coleman Late-Fall releases, both production and experimental).

 Hatchery